UNIVERSAL GENEVE 18 CARAT GOLD

 RARE LONGINES (CIRCA 1937) WOMEN’S WATCH IN SOLID SILVER

 This small, rare and elegant, manually wound LONGINES watch with fixed lugs has the movement serial number 5354049.
-It has survived through a lot of history and significant world events, including the Second World War and is still in remarkably good working condition for its age.
+It has survived a lot of history and significant world events, including the Second World War and is still in remarkably good working condition for its age.
 It is currently available for sale within the U.K. only, with the eBay item number being 153139276858.

 The face shows a degree of age related effects but is still in good condition and even has an eye catching red Roman numeral X11.